VaclavDedik/jboss-seam/examples/seamdiscs/readme.txt

 http://localhost:8080/jboss-seam-discs (on Tomcat).

-The seamdiscs example is a simple example built using the Seam Application Framework which allows you to record your favourite albums and artists.
+The seamdiscs example is a simple example built using the Seam Application Framework which allows you to record your favorite albums and artists.
 It uses a mix of RichFaces and Trinidad components.
 It also uses the "inplace editing" pattern; the same facelets are used for editing and display of data (login to edit a disc or artist).